JUDY NAZEMETZ is a genre-non-specific song humorist, a singer-songwriter who brings the funny to everything she writes.

 Judy’s albums VARIETY PAK and BALANCING ACT have been played all over the world, from Australia to Macedonia to the hinterlands of central New Jersey.
 In the UK, her Andrews Sisters style jazz song about the ups and downs hamster ownership, THE HAMSTER DIDN’T DIE TODAY, won Best Blues Song of the Year on SevernFM’s Blues Hour with Dr. Wart Hoover.
 Judy’s been featured on radio station WTBQ-93.5 FM’s “Hootenanny Cafe” with John Stein and can be seen and heard at joints up and down LA’s Ventura Blvd, and on reruns of shows like Will & Grace, Ellen, and her more than 100 episodes of The Tonight Show with Jay Leno.
 Judy’s scream was picked to be part of the NBC Library.

-Judy’s Xmas EP “CHRISTMAS CHEER” is now available (click on CHRISTMAS CHEER tab) and her third full album, “MEAT BIRD IN BEIGEVILLE,” comes out mid-January.
-Why “Meat Bird In Beigeville,” you might ask?
-“Well,” as Judy says in her best New Jersey voice, “Listen and find out.”
+Judy’s third full album, “MEAT BIRD IN BEIGEVILLE,” is available January 14, 2022.
+What’s the story with “Meat Bird” you might be asking?
+“Well,” as Judy says in her best New Jersey voice, “Ya gotta listen to find out.”